linagora/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

-- 204: NO CONTENT
+- 204: No content
-- 400: INVALID PARAMETERS
+- 400: Invalid parameters

 ### Remove an address mapping